pack3754/unco-heliostat/README.md

 unco-heliostat
 ==============

+Site migrating to new server... stay tuned for updates

 This is the official git repository for the UNCo Heliostat project.
 Here you will find all of the documentation, papers, software, and hardware design resources that you would need to get up and running with the UNCo Heliostat.

 Source (html) for the project's web page is stored in the www directory of this project.
 The content is hosted by [researchbear.com](http://researchbear.com), and may be viewed here: [Heliostat Project Page](http://researchbear.com/research/heliostat/www/index.html)